sigstore/docs/content/en/language_clients/javascript.md

 ---
 type: docs
-category: JavaScript
+category: Language Clients
-title: JavaScript Client Overview
+title: JavaScript
-weight: 5
+weight: 30
 ---

 [sigstore-js](https://github.com/sigstore/sigstore-js) is a collection of [javascript libraries](#additional-packages) for interacting with Sigstore.